Earnwithalee7890/stx-daily-check-in-hiro/README.md

 # 4. Visit https://platform.hiro.so/ to register the chainhook
 # Paste the JSON output from step 3

+# 5. [ADVANCED] Manage hooks programmatically using Hiro SDK
+# Requires HIRO_API_KEY in .env.local
+npx tsx scripts/manage-hooks.ts list npx tsx scripts/manage-hooks.ts register
 ```

+### Hiro SDK Deep Integration (Week 2 🚀)

+We leverage the `@hirosystems/chainhooks-client` to manage the lifecycle of our on-chain triggers.
+This allows for:
+- **Scalable Monitoring**: Programmatically register and scale event hooks.
+- **Real-time Awareness**: The SDK ensures our backend is always in sync with Hiro's infra.
+- **Superior Reliability**: Reorg-safe event delivery handled by Hiro's production-grade network.

 ### Monitoring Chainhook Activity